gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 **Unique Phrases**
 : 2 or 3 consecutive words, the sequence of which is in only 1 verse in the material

-**First 5 Words of the Question**
+**1st 5 Words of the Question**
-: The first 5 spoken words of the question text that are from the material and the interrogative word
+: The 1st 5 spoken words of the question text that are from the material and the interrogative word

 ### Interrogative Words